robertglenn/selenium-examples/README.md

 #### Conclusion
 Whatever you call them, my personal advice is to write them.
 Tie them to the definition of done for a unit of work.
 Run them as part of your CI/CD pipeline.
 Refactor them so that you don't find yourself looking for the same login element at the beginning of every test.

+# Gotchas
+* Some characters confuse and enrage selenium and/or cucumber.
+  * cucumber does not seem to like parentheses in feature definitions

 # Shout outs
 * I'm using [Matt-B/cucumber-js-selenium-webdriver-example](https://github.com/Matt-B/cucumber-js-selenium-webdriver-example) heavily as an example, at least to get off the ground.